 The power of the visual message has always intrigued me.
 My art communicates something of the human experience while inviting the viewer to start a conversation.
 I am interested in exposing the connections and struggles between self, society, and nature.
-Through an exploration of powerful and quiet gestural marks, the human form reveals itself amid the abstract to express a visceral link.
+In my work, through powerful and quiet gestural marks, the human form reveals itself amid the abstract to express a visceral link.
 This potential inspires my romance with monotype printmaking.

 Monotypes are limited to an edition of one and straddle the fields of printmaking and painting.
-The technique allows my work to transform by freeing my mark making to endless exploration and possibilities of abstraction.
+The technique allows my art to transform by freeing my mark making to endless exploration and possibilities of abstraction.
+Each movement and emotion of every mark I make is recorded so there is no hiding once I start.
+The uncomfortable space is enlightening and very addicting.
 I draw and paint freely on a smooth plate by adding and subtracting oil inks and then printing the image onto damp paper using an etching press.